Flavin reductase

 Thus, the two products of this enzyme are reduced riboflavin and NADP^{+}, whereas its 3 substrates are riboflavin, NADPH, and H^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is reduced-riboflavin:NADP+ oxidoreductase.
-Other names in common use include NADPH:flavin oxidoreductase, riboflavin mononucleotide (reduced nicotinamide adenine dinucleotide, phosphate) reductase, flavin mononucleotide reductase, flavine mononucleotide reductase, FMN reductase (NADPH), NADPH-dependent FMN reductase, NADPH-flavin reductase, NADPH-FMN reductase, NADPH-specific FMN reductase, riboflavin mononucleotide reductase, riboflavine mononucleotide reductase, NADPH2 dehydrogenase (flavin), and NADPH2:riboflavin oxidoreductase.
+Other names in common use include flavine mononucleotide (FMN) reductase, FMN reductase (NADPH), NADPH-dependent FMN reductase, NADPH-flavin reductase, NADPH-FMN reductase, NADPH-specific FMN reductase, NADPH2 dehydrogenase (flavin), NADPH2:riboflavin oxidoreductase, NADPH:flavin oxidoreductase, riboflavin mononucleotide reductase, riboflavine mononucleotide reductase and riboflavin mononucleotide (reduced nicotinamide adenine dinucleotide, phosphate) reductase.

 Structures of reactants and products

-This is the structure of flavin mononucleotide.
+This is the structure of flavin mononucleotide (FMN).

+This is the structure of NADPH.

-This is the structure of reduced flavin mononucleotide.
+This is the structure of reduced flavin mononucleotide (FMNH_{2}).